mmartinbar/rust-exercises/README.md

 # rust-exercises
-Compilation of solutions to Rust exercises
+Compilation of solutions to Rust exercises, Rust small POCs...